In a nutshell

 Tate Britain

-Tate Britain is the largest collection of British art between the 16th and 21st century.
+Tate Britain holds the most important collection of British art from the 16th to the 21st century.

-Entrance to Tate Britain is free, tickets for the changing exhibitions cost about 10 pounds, depending on the exhibition.
+Admission to Tate Britain is free, with tickets for temporary shows costing about £10, depending on the exhibition.

 free